bmwcarit/ramses-logic/doc/sphinx/build.rst

     * options: ON/OFF
     * default: ON
     * set to OFF if you don't need the examples and want to reduce building time

+* -Dramses-logic_BUILD_TOOLS
+    * options: ON/OFF
+    * default: ON
+    * set to OFF if you don't need the tools (e.g. imgui-based viewer) and want to reduce building time

 * -Dramses-logic_BUILD_DOCUMENTATION
     * options: ON/OFF